Need to talk? Call 1800 882 436.

 How do you screen for Down syndrome?

-Screening tests are offered to all parents at different times during pregnancy.
-Screening tests can only indicate if your baby is at increased risk of having Down syndrome, they cannot diagnose Down syndrome.
-The tests can also screen for other chromosomal conditions.
+Screening tests for Down syndrome are offered to parents during pregnancy.
+Screening tests can show if your baby is at increased risk of having Down syndrome.

-Even if your antenatal tests are normal or low risk, Down syndrome may be detected at birth or during early infancy.
-Down syndrome is usually suspected due to the physical characteristics described above.
-In this case a genetic test are performed on a small sample of the baby’s blood to confirm the diagnosis.
+A chromosomal condition may be detected at birth or during early childhood.
+Your doctor or midwife might suspect Down syndrome if your baby or child has the typical physical features.
+In this case a genetic test can be performed on a small sample of your baby's blood to confirm the diagnosis.

 Your doctor or midwife will be able to answer any questions about testing for Down syndrome during your pregnancy.

-Down Syndrome Australia has information and services available to parents, including being able to speak to a parent of a child with Down syndrome.
+Down Syndrome Australia has information and services available to parents.
+They can help you to connect with other parents of a child with Down syndrome.

 Speak to a maternal child health nurse